 You can find information on the re-opening and opening times of other county libraries, and the latest changes to services from Worcestershire County Council.

-We're extending all loans to 31 December 2020, and waiving charges on spoken word items.
+We're extending all loans to 12 April 2021, and waiving charges on spoken word items.
+There'll be no overdue fines applied between 28 October and 12 April 2021.
 Pre-existing fines will remain on your account.

 You can pay in person at The Hive or any open Worcestershire branch library.
 For opening hours please see the Worcestershire County Council library webpages.
 You can pay by credit or debit card at any location, but cash may be restricted.